 This program funds two mid-career to senior scholar toxicologists from Global Economy Country List to attend the SOT Annual Meeting and ToxExpo and spend about four weeks with one or more SOT member hosts from established toxicology programs in academic, government, or industry organization(s) worldwide.
 The host in turn visits the scholar’s institution.

-This program sends toxicologists to institutions in developing nations to conduct campus visits and increase the awareness of educational and career opportunities in toxicology.
+This program provides support for toxicologists to make presentations to undergraduate students at institutions that do not have toxicology programs, including those in nations identified for the SOT Global Economy Support Program.
+The goal is to increase the awareness of educational and career opportunities in toxicology early in career progression.
 The format of the visit (formal presentation, informal discussion, or a combination) is at the discretion of the campus host and the visitors.

 These awards sponsor fellowships administered by IUTOX that assist with travel of senior scientists from countries where toxicology is underrepresented to attend the SOT Annual Meeting and ToxExpo.
 More information is available on the IUTOX website.